 This page and the others associated with it are for teachers who are participating in the project to raise lobster larvae and juveniles in the classroom.
+Click here for a lobster life cycle poster.
 This project is part of the NSF-supported education effort that DEI, along with the University of Maine at Machias, Maine Sea Grant, and the Washington County Community College are participating.

 There are five elements associated with this project.